 What are the best children’s books about food allergies?
 As a food allergy mom whose firstborn was diagnosed with peanut and tree nut allergies at 15 months old, I’ve been teaching children about food allergies for years.

 Children’s books are an excellent way to teach kids about food allergies.
 You can start reading books to children with food allergies as infants or toddlers.
-Kids are never too young to start learning about food allergies and how certain foods can make people feel very sick.
+Kids are never too young to start learning about food allergies and how certain foods can make people very ill.

-Read below for an honest review of four food allergy books, including a sneak peek of our favorite at the end.
+Read below for an honest review of five food allergy books, including a sneak peek of our favorite at the end.

 This post may contain affiliate links.
 Read policy for more info.